-The KSZ8794CNX supports the standard IEEE 802.3 MII Management Interface, also known as the Management Data Input/output (MDIO) Interface.
-This interface allows upper-layer devices to monitor and control the states of the KSZ8794CNX.
+The KSZ8795CLX supports the standard IEEE 802.3 MII management interface, also known as the management data input/output (MDIO) interface.
+This interface allows upper-layer devices to monitor and control the states of the KSZ8795CLX.
 An external device with MDC/MDIO capability is used to read the PHY status or configure the PHY settings.
-Further details on the MIIM interface are found in Clause 22.2.4.5 of the IEEE 802.3u Specification.
+Further details on the MIIM interface are found in the IEEE 802.3u Specification.